 Question: Thank you for your informative answer about meditation.
 I find that it is difficult to sit or kneel in one position for very long because my joints become stiff and it can be painful.
 You mention walking meditation, which might be better for me.
 I find when I’m walking that I do a lot of thinking.
 Can you say something more about walking meditation?

-Frank answers: Before I answer about walking meditation, let me comment about meditation while sitting.
+Frank answers: Before I answer about walking meditation, let me comment about sitting meditation.
 In the Yoga-sutras of Patanjali the posture (asana) serves the purpose of stilling the body so that meditation can take place.
 The posture must be one that can be sustained for the duration of the time of meditation.
+In other words, we must be comfortable in it.

 Preparing for Walking Meditation